-The position of County Assessor, an elected official, is governed by the California Constitution, the laws passed by the Legislature, and the rules adopted by the State Board of Equalization.
+The position of County Assessor is an elected official, and is governed by the California Constitution, the laws passed by the Legislature, and the rules adopted by the State Board of Equalization.
 County government does not control the Assessor's tasks.

 What the Assessor Does